thorben-frank/geomatt/README.md

 If we want to transfer for example our trained benzene model to naphthalene we can do this by using the command

-`python transfer-training.py --train_file ../datasets/naphthalene-train.npz --pretrained_path ../user_trained_models/geomatt-benzene --save_path ../user_transferred_models/benzene2naphthalene --N_epochs=50`
+`python3 transfer-training.py --train_file ../datasets/naphthalene-train.npz --pretrained_path ../user_trained_models/geomatt-benzene --save_path ../user_transferred_models/benzene2naphthalene --N_epochs=50`

 In order to avoid confusion with the evaluation script we want to remark that the `--train_file` flag from above corresponds to the file which is used to retrain the final layers.